mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/embodied/developer_tools_tutorials/oneapi.rst

          :width: 100%
          :align: center

-Robotics software developers can use the |intel_oneapi_toolkit| and oneAPI-powered applications to enhance AI deep learning and heterogeneous computing capabilities, thereby leveraging the full value of all hardware.
+Robotics software developers can use the Intel® oneAPI Toolkit and oneAPI-powered applications to enhance AI deep learning and heterogeneous computing capabilities, thereby leveraging the full value of all hardware.

 |oneapi_full|
 ===========================